AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 # Templates (Generics) in C++
 Templates are a definition of a function of class that is not specific to any one type.

-Templates do not exist until called
+Type-specific versions of templated function/class do not exist until used in the program.
+The classic example of a template is the _swap()_ function.
+The _swap()_ function is simple and makes no calls to type-specific features like string's _substr()_ method, so why write five different overloads of the same exact function?

 ## Templated Functions